Is what happened to me a crime?

 It may be.
 The law says that physical abuse is a crime.
 Verbal threats can also be a crime.
 Emotional abuse by itself is not a crime.

-If your boyfriend or spouse did something physical to you or your child without permission, that is probably a crime.
-If he threatened to do something physical to you or your child, that also may be a crime.
+If your boyfriend, girlfriend or spouse did something physical to you or your child without permission, that is probably a crime.
+If they threatened to do something physical to you or your child, that also may be a crime.

 "Emotional" abuse can be just as painful as physical abuse.
 Sometimes emotional abuse is more painful than physical abuse.
 But emotional abuse is not a crime.